MTB Weather Serre Chevalier — Trail Conditions & Forecast Guide

 How often does it rain during MTB season in Serre Chevalier?

-Less frequently than in most Alpine resorts.
+Less than most Alpine resorts.
 Briançon averages around 700mm of annual rainfall — significantly less than Chamonix (1,100mm) or Morzine (1,400mm).
-Most summer rain falls as brief afternoon thunderstorms rather than all-day grey weather.
-Riding in the morning is almost always possible even in unsettled periods.
+Most summer rain falls as brief afternoon storms rather than all-day grey weather.
+Riding in the morning is almost always possible even in unsettled spells.

 What should I do if it rains during my MTB holiday?

-Check the afternoon forecast — if it is an afternoon storm only, ride in the morning as planned.
-If a full-day cold front is forecast, use the day for a rest, bike park laps on a quieter morning, or explore Briançon's old town.
-A single full rain day in a week is unusual; two or more in a row is rare but possible.
+Check whether it is an afternoon storm only or a full-day front.
+An afternoon storm only — ride in the morning as planned.
+A full-day cold front — use the day for rest, explore Briançon's old town, or do a shorter lower-altitude morning ride.
+Two full rain days in a week is unusual; more than that is rare but possible.

 Are the trails muddy in Serre Chevalier?

-Rarely for extended periods.
-The rocky, well-drained terrain dries quickly after rain.
-North-facing trails at higher altitude take longer to dry.
+Rarely for more than a day or two.
+The rocky terrain drains quickly after rain.
+North-facing trails at altitude take longer to dry.
 In late June when snowmelt is still running off some slopes, some upper trails can be wet — by mid-July the network is almost always dry.